f5devcentral/f5-big-iq-lab/docs/class1/module6/module6.rst

 While many customers are eager to move towards templated configurations to simplify their environments, they may not have been in a position to re-deploy their current applications just to gain the per-application views provided in the new dashboards.
-They are still alble to get Analytics under the **Monitoring** tab, but the Analytics are presented in a more aggrgated fashion vs. the per-application views in the **Application** dashboard.
+They are still able to get Analytics under the **Monitoring** tab, but the Analytics are presented in a more aggregated fashion vs. the per-application views in the **Application** dashboard.

 In BIG-IQ v7.1, an admin can now add “legacy” (or “brownfield”) applications into the Application dashboard without having to re-deploy the application using a template.
-The Legacy applications will provide the same analytic views as those applications deployed via a template, however the confiuguration sections are read-only, except for enable, disable, force-offline operations for Pools and Virtual Servers.
+The Legacy applications will provide the same analytic views as those applications deployed via a template, however the configuration sections are read-only, except for enable, disable, force-offline operations for Pools and Virtual Servers.

 For more information about requirements and recommendations for creating a BIG-IQ Application Service with existing device configurations, please consult `K02142132`_.